Preparing for College

 After all, getting ready for your future is a big job.
-You don't know which direction your career should take you.
-Again, your guidance counselor is a great first stop.
-In addition, here are a few cool websites that will help you assess yourself and find information on different careers:
+You don't know which direction your career could take you.
+Remember that your guidance counselor is a great first stop to learn more.
+Use the link below to see a cool resource that will help you explore some career options:

 The Official Part of Getting Set